-Jones and MacKenzie were two of one mind in regard to National
+Bobby Jones and Alister MacKenzie were two of one mind in regard to Augusta National

 Not long after Bobby Jones retired near the end of 1930, speculation began over what he would do next.